victimofleisure/Sloganeer/README.md

 ### Slogans file

-The slogans file is a plain text file file containing the slogans to be displayed.
+The slogans file is a plain text file containing the slogans to be displayed.
 Each non-blank line of the file is interpreted as a single slogan.
 You can create multi-line slogans by inserting tab characters where you want line breaks.
 Each tab in a slogan is replaced with a newline when the text is displayed.

 The slogans file must be in either ANSI or UTF-8 format.
 To use non-ANSI characters, UTF-8 format is strongly recommended.
 UTF-8 supports nearly all languages including Chinese, Japanese, Arabic, and Hindi.